aptech/docs/docs/CR-unique.rst

 ::

-    //Create a numeric matrix with duplicate elements years = { 1632          2012,
+    // Create a numeric matrix with duplicate elements years = { 1632          2012,
               1709           1812,
               1709           1989,